 Here are some simple maintenance tasks that I believe all RVers should be able to do themselves.

 If nothing else, keep good tabs on your RV roof.
-Even if you feel uncomfortable getting on your roof, you can still peak up top to keep an eye on it.
-If you see any cracks in sealant, it’s time to take it into a Camping World service center for a roof re-seal.
+Even if you feel uncomfortable getting on your roof, you can still peek up top to check it.
+If you see any cracks in the sealant, it’s time to take it to a Camping World service center for a roof re-seal.

-Neglecting to annually check on the condition of your roof could cost your thousands of dollars of damage, and could even render your RV unlivable.
+Neglecting to annually check on the condition of your roof could cost you thousands of dollars of damage and could even render your RV unlivable.
 Water damage is an RV’s worst enemy.
 When leaks go unchecked, water seeps into walls, grows mold, and separates the walls–compromising the structural integrity of the RV.
-In this short video, Camping World CEO, Marcus Lemonis, talks to a certified service technician about why a regular roof check is an essential part of smart RV ownership.
+In this short video, Camping World CEO Marcus Lemonis talks to a certified service technician about why a regular roof check is an essential part of smart RV ownership.

 Without a good set of tires on your RV, there’s no way you’re going to get very far.
 Luckily keeping your tires in good condition is something you can do yourself.
 Before every trip, I suggest checking the tire pressure on all of your RV’s tires.
 If they’re under-inflated, you could suffer from poor gas mileage on the road and experience struggles towing.